-The partial capability level can be attributed to the following strengths:
+The fairly high capability level can be attributed to the following strengths:

 Strength 1: FARPOC volunteer(s) appeared to be quite successful at this.
-Team participants also seemed to succeed.
+Team participants also seemed to succeed; previous practice (possibly with the Florida Winlink Check In Net) is likely the cause.